-ADA Compliant Font Issues: How the Wrong Size Font Can Get You Sued
+ADA Compliance: How the Wrong Font Size Can Get You Sued

 The core principle of ADA web accessibility rules is to provide equal access to everyone on the web, including persons with a disability - and ADA compliant font sizes are a big part of this.